When do I need to submit my application?

 Our deciding factors include: staff availability, budget, location, demonstrated community need, and demonstrated community support.
 We want to make sure our team can devote enough time and energy to each garden in our program so that garden can be successful.
-We also may be limited by our budget for the upcoming year.
-At a certain point in the year, our funds may be already allotted and we will need to start looking at the following year for new garden projects.

 We need to see that a prospective garden group has the capacity and the community support needed to build a successful garden.
 Make sure in your application to demonstrate the people, organizations, nearby gardens and municipal offices that support this project and how they will continue to support your project in the future.
-Make sure the small group of people in your garden leadership team have the capacity to work together regularly on a project for at least the next 3-6 months and have a plan to ensure that new people will be engaged and join the team throughout that time.
+Make sure the small group of people in your garden leadership team have the capacity to work together regularly on a project for at least the next 3-6 months (ideally the next 12-24 months) and have a plan to ensure that new people will be engaged and join the team throughout that time.
 To a certain extent, our support can help you build capacity within your leadership team and also throughout your neighborhood, but it takes time to build support and credibility in a neighborhood.
 Our program is designed so that the outreach and community support comes before the garden is built.

 What kinds of gardens do you fund?

 We fund new community food gardens that generally fall within three categories: 1) allotment gardens, where people rent individual plots; 2) community gardens, where people are cultivating the same space together; 3) combination gardens, which incorporate both of these.